-After birth care consists of many things that a parent will come across.
-After birth care may consist of breastfeeding, circumcision, colic, crib safety, diaper rash, jaundice, newborn screenings, SIDS, and thrush.
+After birth care consists of many things that a parent will come across, like breastfeeding, crib safety, and safe sleep techniques.

 Safe Sleep for Baby

 Keep your baby safe every time sleep begins.
 Click here to learn more about the ABC’s of safe sleep.

 For additional information on safe sleep, click here to visit NIH Resources for Caregivers and Families.

 Or you can check out this interactive National Institutes of Health page on safe sleeping techniques.

 Crib safety is extremely important when placing a child in a crib.
 AAFP says the space between crib bars should never exceed 2-3/8 inches.
 That’s because a wide space could let a baby slip through and possibly get trapped.
 Mattresses should fit directly against the sides of the crib.
 Mattresses should be protected with pads, never plastic.
 The Consumer Product Safety Commission recommends the following crib safety tips to ensure that babies under 24 months sleep safely: